 Fujifilm X-A3 Order With Kit Lens – Amazon / Adorama

 My go-to is usually ExperShield, however, the Patchwork ITG protectors are fine as well.
 I’ve just dealt with ExpertShield and their lifetime warranty a few times and they really do honor their word by sending you replacements when your current screen protector is damaged.
 I’ll keep an eye on what’s out there when they arrive and list the best options when they’re ready.

 ExpertShield Screen Protector Crystal Clear – coming soon

 Still waiting on some of my favorite screen protectors, but you can try this one out for now.
 Better than nothing, and it looks cool.

 Fujifilm is shipping its new NP-W126S battery with all its new cameras now.
 It’s supposed to be more efficient but I’ve found the regular batteries and the third-party batteries to still function just fine.
 Just don’t use 3rd party chargers, the charge rate usually isn’t set correctly for camera batteries and they can mess up your batteries, or at least the way they perform in the camera.

 Fujifilm NP-W126 Li-Ion Battery Pack – Amazon / Adorama

 Battery Chargers & Accessories

-The Fujifilm X-A3 is capable of charging its batteries via the USB connection, so if you leave you’re charger at a hotel room like I have, you can get by without one.
-However it’s not a bad idea to have a backup for when you need to charge multiple batteries fast.
+The Fujifilm X-A3 is capable of charging its batteries via the USB connection, so if you leave your charger at a hotel room as I have, you can get by without one.
+However, it’s not a bad idea to have a backup for when you need to charge multiple batteries fast.
 Although with a charger and the USB cable you can still charge two batteries at the same time.